raloliver/node-react-blog-website/README.md

 - https://aws.amazon.com/free/

-### Babel
+### Dependencies

-- It is import to use those packages because we use ES2015+ sintax on our code.
+- It is important to use @babel packages because we use ES2015+ sintax on our code.
+- Also, it is important to use body-parser to handle with post action.